MoneyGram provides a quick and flexible service for basic transfers and cash pickup. However, it is expensive and has low transfer limits.

 What we like

-- Flexible delivery methods, such as cash pickup
+- Flexible delivery, such as cash pickup

 - Large network of agents all over the world

-- Funds were available almost instantly
+- Funds available almost instantly

 What we don’t

-- Low value transfer limits
+- Low transfer limits

 - Poor reputation for customer service

-While the company is best known for allowing its customers to send money through its network of retail agents across the world, they are also adapting to the digital age.
-In addition to its retail services, MoneyGram has an online platform that facilitates electronic remittances by a variety of methods.
+While the company is best known for allowing its customers to send money through its network of retail agents, it is also adapting to the digital age.
+MoneyGram is working hard to stay relevant in an industry that is quickly changing.

 MoneyGram, as we know it today, was formed in 1998 when two separate companies, Travelers Express and MoneyGram Payment Systems, were combined under common ownership.
-The scheme to marry the two firms was adopted by Viad Corp, a large conglomerate organisation, which is probably best known for operating the Greyhound bus service for many years.
+The scheme to marry the two firms was adopted by Viad Corp, a large conglomerate, which is probably best known for operating the Greyhound bus service for many years.